Holiday Activities and Food Programme 2023

 • Income Support

-• Employment & Support Allowance – Income related
+• Employment and Support Allowance – Income related

 • Income Based Job Seekers Allowance (not Contribution Based JSA)